 - Debug: debug is used while debugging, often production servers do not log this level and ignores everything logged below info.

 - Verbose: verbose is everything.
 Have you ever tried turning on verbose logging during a build?
 If you have you know you will get an endless amount of lines to go through.
 Verbose is used for normally unimportant logs that are nice to have in rare situations.

 Debug and verbose are often only used during development or to track down bugs.
-They are normally turned off in production environment as they a) log messages that are large in size, b) log an immense amount of message and c) are not that useful in the day-to-day business.
+They are normally turned off in the production environment as they a) log messages that are large in size, b) log an immense amount of messages and c) are not that useful in the day-to-day business.

 This was my post on a log levels and what they mean, let me know in the comments if I left something out.